Sylius/Sylius/docs/customization/template.rst

 .. note::

-    If you want to read more about the Sylius Template Event from developers/architectural perspective checkout [Github Issue](https://github.com/Sylius/Sylius/issues/10997) referring this feature.
+    If you want to read more about the Sylius Template Events from developers/architectural perspective check the [Github Issue](https://github.com/Sylius/Sylius/issues/10997) referring this feature.

-We will now guide you through a simple way of customizing your template with Sylius Template Event.
+We will now guide you through a simple way of customizing your template with Sylius Template Events.

 How to locate template events?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^